isa-ulisboa/greends-ipython/README.md

 </summary>

-In this class we demonstrate some uses of Python to control physical devices using GPIO (general-purpose input/output) ports on a Raspberry Pi microcomputer.
-We will use the `gpiozero` Python package [https://gpiozero.readthedocs.io/en/latest/recipes.html](https://gpiozero.readthedocs.io/en/latest/recipes.html).
+In this class we use Python to control physical devices through GPIO (general-purpose input/output) ports on a Raspberry Pi microcomputer.
+We will rely on the `gpiozero` Python package [https://gpiozero.readthedocs.io/en/latest/recipes.html](https://gpiozero.readthedocs.io/en/latest/recipes.html).

 Topics of the class:
 - Raspberry Pi (RPi) and PiOS (Linux)